troysellers/heroku-demokit/README.md

 ```
 > heroku demokit --help

-Usage: heroku demokit:COMMAND [command-specific-options]
+heroku demokit commands: (heroku help demokit:COMMAND for details)

-Commands for demokit, type "heroku help demokit:COMMAND" for more details:
+ demokit:users           # Show users from a specific team

- heroku demokit:api:get                # Tests an API get command.
+ demokit:users:invite    # Read csv of user details and invite to the specified team.
- heroku demokit:apps                   # Count and list all the apps that exist and display dynos and buildpacks.
+ demokit:users:remove    # Will remove all users (except salesforce.com and heroku.com users) from the given Team.
- heroku demokit:apps:delete            # Will delete all apps in the given Team, if no team supplied, will delete Personal Apps
+ demokit:apps            # Count and list all the apps that exist and display dynos and buildpacks.
- heroku demokit:apps:scaleDynos        # Scales all dynos to either zero or the given quantity, will operate on Personal Apps if not supplied a team.
+ demokit:apps:delete     # Will delete all apps in the given Team, if no team supplied, will delete Personal Apps
- heroku demokit:resources              # Provides an output of currently used resources for this Team.
+ demokit:apps:scaleDynos # Scales all dynos to either zero or the given quantity, will operate on Personal Apps if not supplied a team.
- heroku demokit:users                  # Show users and apps
+ demokit:apps:deploy     # Deploys the 8 '<language>-getting-started' applications from the Heroku Github repository.
- heroku demokit:users:invite           # Read csv of user details and invite to the specified team.
+ demokit:resources       # Provides an output of currently used resources for this Team.
- heroku demokit:users:remove           # Will remove all users (except salesforce.com and heroku.com users) from the given Team.
+ demokit:api:get PATH    # Tests an API get command.
 ```
 ## Commands